webpatser/laravel-uuid/readme.md

 [![Latest Stable Version](https://poser.pugx.org/webpatser/laravel-uuid/v/stable.svg)](https://packagist.org/packages/webpatser/laravel-uuid)
 [![Latest Unstable Version](https://poser.pugx.org/webpatser/laravel-uuid/v/unstable.svg)](https://packagist.org/packages/webpatser/laravel-uuid)

-Laravel package to generate a UUID according to the RFC 4122 standard.
+Laravel package to generate and to validate a universally unique identifier (UUID)  according to the RFC 4122 standard.
 Support for version 1, 3, 4 and 5 UUIDs are built-in.

+## What laravel version do you use?

+For Laravel 5.5 use laravel-uuid [version 3.0 ](https://github.com/webpatser/laravel-uuid)

+For Laravel 5.0, 5.1, 5.2, 5.3 and 5.4 use laravel-uuid [version 2](https://github.com/webpatser/laravel-uuid/tree/2.0)

 ## Installation